 - Please use provided hanger for your clothes.
 Do not hang them on the railings/fences.

 - Lock the door when you are not in the room.
+The ashram is not responsible for any loss of your personal belonging.

 - Your stay in the ashram must be within the time limit of your Visa and passport validity.